 After another 12 hours of sleep and a THIRD 40-hour shift Googling stupid shit, learning whatever I could, and recording my own demos, I finally got back on a “normal” schedule.

 Why do I tell you this?
-It’s to drive one simple point into your head.
+It’s to drive one single point into your head:

 If you don’t have this same obsessive, burning drive to learn, you will never make it.